phalcon/documentation/docs/api/phalcon_mvc.md

 public function getOption( string $name );
 ```
 Returns an option by the specified name
-If the option doesn't exist null is returned
+If the option does not exist null is returned

 ```php